 Bua loy dessert (rice balls in coconut milk)

-Top-down view of Thai bua loy dessert with glutinous rice balls swimming in coconut milk, served in a coconut shell.
+Spoonful of colorful Thai bua loy glutinous rice balls served in sweet coconut milk, held over a coconut bowl.

 The creamy coconut milk base with the soft, chewy rice balls is something unique the whole family will love.